AWegnerGitHub/awegnergithub.github.io-content/2018_02_20_review_of_django_course_from_basic_to_advance.md

 template: review
 revieweditem: Django Course from Basics to Advance
 score: 0.5
+price: 0
+saleprice: 0

 [TOC]

 ## Introduction

+**UPDATE:** This course has been removed from Udemy.
+Read the review below to find out how bad it was and why I got a refund.

 With the [new server][1] coming along nicely, I wanted to take a quick refresher on Django.
 Last summer I went through another [Django course][2].
 That was a decent course.
 I didn't need anything that intensive or that focused on the non-Django portions though.
 I have a couple plans for web control panels